runderwoman/faaspot-cli/README.md

 * <b>get</b>: Retrieve a specific profile

-* <b>use</b>: Use a specific profile when communicating with Faaspot
+* <b>use</b>: Use a specific profile when communicating with FaaSpot

-* <b>current</b>: Retrieve the current profile that configured to be used when communicating with Faaspot
+* <b>current</b>: Retrieve the current profile that is configured for use when communicating with FaaSpot

 * <b>delete</b>: Delete an existing profile

 ## Deployments

-The fas deployments command is used to manage your functions.
+The `fas deployments` command is used to manage your functions.
 Each deployment must contain the function code, that you want to run.
 In addition, each deployment may contain:
-* A Requirements file, which need to be in a python [pip requirements file format](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format)
+* A Requirements file, which must be in a python [pip requirements file format](https://pip.pypa.io/en/stable/reference/pip_install/#requirements-file-format)
-* A Context file, which need to be a text file, where each line is in the format of: KEY=Value
+* A context file, which must be a text file, where each line is in the format of: KEY=Value

-You can use the command to list,get,create,update,delete,run a specific deployment.
+You can use the command to list, get, create, update, delete, run a specific deployment.

-The create,update, and run commands may take some time, this is why they are starting a background execution in the Faaspot server.
+The create, update, and run commands may take some time, therefore they start background execution in the FaaSpot server.
-The return value of the create,update, and run commands will be the execution-id, which will require you to pool request the execution-id status, until the task complete.
+The return value of the create,update, and run commands will be the execution-id, which will require you to pull request the execution-id status, until the task completes.
-This is why we have the optional argument: `--wait`.
-Running the above commands with the `--wait` flag, will do the execution status polling request for you, and will return the output at the end of the task.
+Therefore, we provide the optional argument: `--wait`.
+Running the above commands with the `--wait` flag, will run the status pull requests for you, and will return the output at the end of the task.

 #### Commands